msdalmajdi/TASK-REACT-Mobx-Forms-Pets/Solution.md

 </button>
 ```

-7. create your modal as the docs suggests [docs](https://react-bootstrap.github.io/components/modal/)
+7. create your modal as the docs suggests [click here for the docs](https://react-bootstrap.github.io/components/modal/)

 ```javascript
 <>